 Readings: 1st: Acts 10: 34-43; Ps: 117: 1-2.16-23; 2nd: Col 3:1-4; Gos Jn 20: 1-9

-Christ Our Lord is risen today!
+Christ Our Lord has risen today!
 Alleluia!
 This is the day that the Lord has made, let us rejoice and be glad.
-Jesus is risen, never to die again.
+Jesus has risen, never to die again.
 After the anguish of the last few days, it is time to rejoice

 Through this, Paul calls us to be aware of our new and exalted position in Christ.
 Let us be happy and rejoice for what God has done for us today in Christ.
 Let us sing with the Psalmist on this glorious day of Easter: “This day was made by the Lord; we rejoice and are glad.